-In practice, $\mathcal{A}$ is always assumed to be a unital pre-$C^*$-algebra, and $\tau$ is the anti-linear involution given by the adjoint of operators (the $*$-operation).
-When the representation $\pi$ is understood, it is skipped from the notation. $D$ is usually taken as a self-adjoint Dirac operator, and there is a natural action by the real Clifford algebra $Cl_{p,q}$.
+In practice, $\mathcal{A}$ is always assumed to be a unital (pre-)$C^*$-algebra.
+When the representation $\pi$ is understood, it is always skipped from the notation. $D$ is usually taken as a self-adjoint Dirac-type operator, and there is a natural action by the real Clifford algebra $Cl_{p,q}$.